Growth and Development of Premature Babies

 Growth and development is how your premature baby learns, interacts, expresses himself, and physically grows.
-The earlier the birth of your baby, the higher his risk of health and development problems.
+The later the birth of your baby, the lower his risk of health and development problems.

 What long-term problems is my baby at risk for?

-- Problems with motor development such as holding his head up, crawling, and walking may happen.
-Your child may also have trouble caring for himself.
-He may not be able to feed and dress himself at the age that he should.
-He may need physical or occupational therapy to help manage these problems.
+- Problems with motor development include holding his or her head up, crawling, and walking.
+Your child may also have trouble caring for himself or herself.
+He or she may not be able to feed and dress himself or herself at the age that he or she should.
+He or she may need physical or occupational therapy to help manage these problems.

-- Problems with cognitive development may happen.
-He may have difficulty with learning, understanding, and paying attention.
+- Problems with cognitive development include trouble learning, understanding, and paying attention.
 Your child may also have difficulty speaking and communicating with others.
-He may need special education or speech therapy to help him manage these problems.
+He or she may need special education or speech therapy to help him or her manage these problems.

-- Behavior problems , such as aggression, anxiety, or problems with social skills, may happen.
-He may need counseling or other support to help him manage these problems.
+- Behavior problems include aggression, anxiety, or problems with social skills.
+He or she may need counseling or other support to help him manage these problems.

-- Medical conditions such as asthma, seizures, cerebral palsy, or autism, may affect your baby for the rest of his life.
+- Medical conditions include asthma, seizures, cerebral palsy, or autism.
+These may affect your baby for the rest of his or her life.

 What is normal development for a baby in the first year of life?

-Calculate your baby's true age to decide if he has reached milestones.
+Calculate your baby's true age to decide if he or she has reached milestones.
 For example, if your baby is 10 weeks old, but was born 6 weeks early, subtract 6 from 10.
 Your baby's true age is 4 weeks old.
-Premature babies may take longer to reach milestones than babies that are born on time.
-The following is an overview of milestones you should look for:
+Premature babies may take longer to reach milestones than babies who are born on time.
+The following is an overview of milestones to look for:

-- At 2 months (4 weeks) of age your baby can lift his head with support, move his arms and legs, and hold objects in his hands.
-He can turn his head to noises and make cooing or babbling sounds.
-He can follow moving objects with his eyes, and smile.
-He recognizes his mother or primary caregiver.
+- At 2 months (4 weeks), your baby can lift his or her head with support.
+He or she can move his or her arms and legs, and hold objects in his or her hands.
+He or she can turn his or her head to noises and make cooing or babbling sounds.
+He or she can follow moving objects with his eyes, and smile.
+He or she recognizes his or her mother or primary caregiver.

-- At 4 months (16 weeks) of age your baby can reach for objects and make crawling motions when on his tummy.
-He can pull his hands to his mouth, laugh, and begins to interact more with parents and others.
+- At 4 months (16 weeks), your baby can reach for objects and make crawling motions when on his or her tummy.
+He or she can pull his hands to his or her mouth, laugh, and begin to interact more with parents and others.

-- At 6 months (24 weeks) of age your baby can sit up on his own, roll over from his tummy to his back, and put weight on his feet when held in a standing position.
-He shakes objects, responds to his name, and reacts differently to strangers than his parents.
-He may start to make more sounds, and can express happiness or unhappiness.
+- At 6 months (24 weeks), your baby can sit up on his or her own.
+He or she can roll over from tummy to back.
+He or she can put weight on his or her feet when held in a standing position.
+He or she shakes objects, responds to his or her name, and reacts differently to strangers than to his or her parents.
+He or she may start to make more sounds, and can express happiness or unhappiness.

-- At 9 months (32 week) of age your baby can pull himself up to standing, crawl, and walk when his hands are held.
-He can imitate sounds and say simple words like mama, or dada.
-He can pick up, and hold objects such as a bottle.
+- At 9 months (32 weeks), your baby can pull himself or herself up to standing, crawl, and walk when his or her hands are held.
+He or she can imitate sounds and say simple words like mama, or dada.
+He or she can pick up and hold objects, such as a bottle.

-- At 12 months (40 weeks) of age your baby can stand alone and begins taking steps.
-He may start to use more words and combine movements with sounds.
-He helps with getting dressed and plays with other children.
+- At 12 months (40 weeks), your baby can stand alone and may begin taking steps.
+He or she may start to use more words and combine movements with sounds.
+He or she helps with getting dressed and plays with other children.